I have a passion for beauty in art, thought, and expression, and I am constantly experimenting and learning.

-Fluent in German
+Proficient in German

 My multi-resumé is a textual, graphical, and pictoral representation of my skills and experience as a conductor and professor.
 The interactive presentation will open in a separate browser window.
 Last updated in 2005.
 (Viewable if your browser has the current Flash plugin installed)